3 dead, 2 hurt in North Carolina construction site accident

 CHARLOTTE, N.C.
 (AP) — Three construction workers were killed and two others were hurt on Monday when scaffolding collapsed in an industrial accident at a job site in Charlotte, North Carolina, authorities said.

-The collapse happened at a construction site on East Morehead Street just outside of uptown Charlotte, WBTV reported.
+The collapse happened just after 9 a.m. at a construction site on East Morehead Street just outside of uptown Charlotte, WBTV reported.

-The two injured workers were taken to a hospital for evaluation of their injuries, a fire official said during a news conference.
-He said all work at the site has been suspended while the incident is being investigated.
+The two injured workers were taken to a hospital for evaluation of their injuries, Fire Capt.
+Jackie Gilmore said during a news conference.
+He said all work at the site has been suspended while the incident is being investigated and that officials from the Occupational Safety and Health Administration will evaluate the scene.